imperva/terraform-provider-incapsula/website/docs/r/domain.html.markdown

 Provides an Incapsula Domain resource for V3 Sites.
 The provider will add/delete domains to/from an Imperva site, based on this resource.
+These domains are protected by Imperva and share the website settings and configuration of the onboarded website.
+Legitimate traffic for all verified domains is allowed.

 ## Example Usage